lucydot/effmass/README.md

 💃 Effmass now supports FHI-Aims, Castep and ASE
 ⚠️ The `Data` class has now been renamed `DataVasp`.
 You may need to update your scripts!

-`effmass` is a Python 3 package for calculating various definitions of effective mass from the electronic bandstructure of a semiconducting material.
-It consists of a core class that calculates the effective mass and other associated properties of selected bandstructure segments.
-The module also contains functions for locating bandstructure extrema and plotting approximations to the dispersion.
+`effmass` is a [peer-reviewed](https://joss.theoj.org/papers/10.21105/joss.00797) Python package for calculating various definitions of effective mass from the electronic bandstructure of a semiconducting material.
+It consists of a core `Segment` class that calculates the effective mass and other associated properties of selected bandstructure segments.
+The programme also contains functions for locating bandstructure extrema, constructing segments and plotting approximations to the dispersion.
+There is a command line interface for calculating parabolic effective mass values, and an API for the more complex, non-parabolic definitions of effective mass.

-If you use `effmass` for your published research [please cite effmass](##citing-`effmass`).
+If you use `effmass` for your published research [please cite accordingly](##citing-`effmass`).

 ## Release 2.0.0

---> `effmass` now interfaces with more codes:
+💃 `effmass` now interfaces with more codes:
-- `effmass` can now read in Castep output data (in addition to Vasp and FHI-aims)
+- it can read in Castep output data (in addition to Vasp and FHI-aims)
-- `effmass` can now work with ASE bandstructure objects
+- it can work with ASE bandstructure objects

---> `effmass` now includes a command line interface
+💃 `effmass` now includes a command line interface

-As a result of these changes, and with view to supporting more DFT codes in the future, the `Data` class has been renamed to `DataVasp`. **On updating to the latest version of effmass you may need to update your scripts / Jupyter Notebook to reflect this change.**
+As a result of these changes, and with view to supporting more DFT codes in the future, the `Data` class has been renamed to `DataVasp`. ⚠️ **On updating to the latest version of effmass you may need to update your scripts / Jupyter Notebook to reflect this change.** ⚠️

 ## Features